amanyddv/weather_app/README.md

 ## Technologies Used

 - React: A JavaScript library for building user interfaces.

 - Axios: A promise-based HTTP client for making API requests.

 - OpenWeatherMap API: Used for fetching weather data.
+[Check the documentation here](https://openweathermap.org/api).

 - React Icons: A library for including popular icons in React projects.
 [Check the documentation here](https://react-icons.github.io/react-icons/).